mmarrari/python-flask-server-appointment-scheduler/README.md

 http://localhost:8080/mmarrari/scheduler/1.0.0/ui/
 ```

+## Documentation

-The API documentation is doc folder in the root directory:
+The API documentation is in the doc folder in the root directory:

 ```
 documentation: index.html